m-mohsin-zafar/size-core/README.md

 3. If all attempts fail, it generates a simple SVG icon using the theme color

 The widget automatically handles navigation changes in single-page applications and re-injects itself when needed.

+#### Draggable Button Features

+The floating button includes advanced user-friendly features:

+- **Draggable Positioning**: Users can drag the button to any position on the screen
+- **Position Memory**: The button remembers its position across page refreshes using localStorage
+- **Edge Protection**: The button cannot be dragged off-screen
+- **Mobile Optimization**: On mobile devices, the button initially positions higher to avoid navigation bars and other common UI elements
+- **Smooth Transitions**: The button smoothly animates when hovered, but disables animations during dragging for better performance

 Inline SVG example: